 - What Is a Social Enterprise?

 Launch Lab Webinars

-In Round 2, semifinalists write and submit a feasibility study, sit in one-on-one interviews with multiple judges, and present a 2-minute pitch to judges and other semifinalists.
-Successful teams can showcase enthusiasm for their business and ultimately convince judges that their business is needed in the market and feasible to operate.
+In Round 2, semifinalists submit a customer discovery and a 2-minute elevator pitch to judges for review.
+Successful teams can showcase enthusiasm for their business and ultimately convince judges that their business is needed in the market and who their potential customer is.

 Pitching a Business Idea

 - How to Write a Powerful Elevator Pitch